The noncommutative Poisson bracket and the deformation of the family algebras

-\begin{rmk} By now, the results in this subsection exemplified the slogan "the deformation theory of an algebra $A$ is the same as that of the matrix algebra $\text{Mat}_{n\times n}(A)$."
+In other words, the Poisson bracket on $\widetilde{\mathcal{C}_{\tau}}(\mathfrak{g})$ is exactly the first-order $1$-parameter formal deformation from $\widetilde{\mathcal{C}_{\tau}}(\mathfrak{g})$ to$\widetilde{\mathcal{Q}_{\tau}}(\mathfrak{g})$. \end{prop} \begin{proof} This is just a combination of the definition of star-product (Definition \ref{defi of star product on family algebras}), the definition of noncommutative Poisson bracket (Definition \ref{poisson bracket for tilde cfa}) and Proposition \ref{first terms of the star product on S(g)}. \end{proof} \begin{rmk} By now, the results in this subsection exemplified the slogan "the deformation theory of an algebra $A$ is the same as that of the matrix algebra $\text{Mat}_{n\times n}(A)$."
 However, when restrict to the invariant subalgebras, these two become different. \end{rmk}

 If we restrict ourselves to the family algebra $\mathcal{C}_{\tau}(\mathfrak{g})$, i.e. the invariant subalgebra of $\widetilde{\mathcal{C}_{\tau}}(\mathfrak{g})$, we get the follow proposition which is similar to Proposition \ref{Ipbw I(g) to Z(g)}